-The securities purchased under agreements to resell at a specified future date are not recognized in the statement of financial position.
-Reverse repurchase agreements are classified as loans received and amounts payable, received from banks and other customers, and are accounted for using the amortised cost method.
+The securities purchased under agreements to resell at a specified future date are not recognised in the statement of financial position.
+Reverse repurchase agreements are classified as loans received and amounts payable, received from banks and other clients, and are accounted for using the amortised cost method.
 The difference between sale and repurchase price is accounted for as interest, and accrued over the life of the contract using the effective interest rate method.

-Financial assets are measured at fair value, the change of which is recognized as other income, when the following criteria are met:
+Financial assets are measured at fair value, the change of which is recognised as other income, when both of the following criteria are met: